jdunmire/ec2ovpn/README.md

 The following are suggestions/guidelines that work well for me:

-  * Don’t leave the Name tag empty, set a name that will make it clear to you what will be running on the instance.
+  * Do not leave the Name tag empty, set a name that will make it clear to you what will be running on the instance.
-  * Don’t reuse an existing security group.
+  * Do not reuse an existing security group.
 If you try to reuse security groups then you have to balance how the settings will effect each instance in the group.
-  * Don’t accept the default Security Group name and description.
+  * Do not accept the default Security Group name and description.
 Make it clear that the security group is associated with the instance you are creating.
   * The best security is to limit SSH access to only known IP addresses (see the image above).